 \section{An Improved Upper Bound}

-We now begin our attempt at finding the analytical form of the bound.
-The theoretical results in \cite{ciarlet1972general} and \cite{powell2001lagrange} are obtained by comparing $f$ against its Taylor expansion at $\x$.
+We now begin our attempt at finding the analytical form of the bound $z(\Theta,\xx_0)$, where both $\Theta$ and $\xx_0$ are considered to be fixed.
+The theoretical results in \cite{ciarlet1972general} and \cite{powell2001lagrange} are obtained by comparing $f$ against its Taylor expansion at $\xx_0$.
 We generalize their approach in Theorem~\ref{thm:phase1} by using the Taylor expansion of $f$ at an arbitrary $\u \in \R^n$. \begin{theorem} Assume $f \in C^{1,1}_\nu(\R^n)$.
-Let $\hat{f}$ be the linear function that interpolates $f$ at any set of $n+1$ affinely independent vectors $\Theta = \{\x_1,\dots,\x_{n+1}\}\subset \R^n$.
-The function approximation error of $\hat{f}$ at any $\x\in\R^n$ is bounded as
+Let $\xx_0$ be a fixed vector in $\R^n$, and $\Theta = \{\xx_1,\dots,\xx_{n+1}\}\subset \R^n$ be a fixed set of $n+1$ affinely independent vectors.
+Let $\hat{f}$ be the affine function that interpolates $f$ on $\Theta$.
+The inequality